St James’s Gate

 Greenspace was commissioned by developer U+I Group PLC to lead its team to develop a bid in response to a public issue RFP from Diageo and Deloitte to redevelop the St. James’s Gate Guinness Quarter in Dublin.

-The 14 acre mixed-use development surrounds the Guinness Storehouse visitor attraction and comprises a multitude of historically significant buildings dating back over 150 years, representing a hugely important site within the urban context of one of Europe’s fastest growing centres for culture and tourism, as well as creative arts, new technology and biomedical science.
+The 14 acre mixed-use development surrounds the Guinness Storehouse and comprises a multitude of historically significant buildings dating back over 150 years, representing a hugely important site within the urban context of one of Europe’s fastest growing centres for culture and tourism, as well as creative arts, new technology and biomedical science.

 Through the redevelopment of St. James’s Gate as a truly world class mixed-use destination, Dublin can grow exponentially on a world stage as the regeneration can deliver something special for the City, for Ireland and can act as a fantastic catalyst for the definition of Guinness as a host of enterprise, tourism and economic ambition.